dbcls/SNORQL-CM/README.md

   ProxyPassReverse /sparql http://your.sparql/endpoint
   ```

-1. Change endpoint path at sparql.js to change this.\_endpoint.
+1. Change endpoint path at sparql.js to modify this.\_endpoint.
   ```
   this._endpoint = 'http://webserver/sparql';
   ```